mayan-edms/Mayan-EDMS/docs/topics/permissions.rst

     5. Go back to Setup menu.
 Go to Groups and create the group ``Employees``.
 Click to members of the groups and add ``Pedro`` and ``Sancho`` to that group.
     6. Go back to Setup menu.
 Go to Roles submenu.
 Create the role ``Uploaders``.
 Give the permission ``Create documents`` to the role.
 Add the group ``Employess`` as a member to that role.
     7. Now enter **Mayan EDMS** with ``Pedro`` and ``Sancho`` one after another and upload documents.
 Pedro should not see the documents that ``Sancho`` uploaded and vice versa.
 He should see only documents uploaded by himself.

+The above example will work only for documents that are uploaded after the activation of the restriction.
+It will not work for documents prior to the activation of the restriction.